Do soccer players fake injuries?

 All the player needs is a slight contact to pretend to be hurt.

-But why do players really exaggerate a foul?
+But why do players exaggerate a foul?

 Why Do Soccer Players Exaggerate Their Injuries?